-Not-for-Profits: Funding for indirect costs, including administrative, is capped at a rate of 15% or an otherwise approved federal rate.
+Not-for-Profits: Funding for indirect costs, including administrative costs, is capped at a rate of 15%.

 VII.
 NOTIFICATION OF AWARDS

 Applicants approved for funding will be notified in writing by DCJS via email to the email address provided in the Grants Management System (GMS).
 The terms of the final contract agreement are subject to negotiation between DCJS and the grantee.